 Deutsche Telekom's statement of income is prepared on the total-cost basis typically used in Germany.
 Costs to be capitalized and expensed in future periods, such as increases or decreases in inventories and interest and other costs capitalized on construction projects, are classified in the statement of income as revenues.
 A corresponding amount is included in expenses such that the net effect is zero.
-The following table sets forth information concerning the changes in inventories and other own capitalized costs
+The following table sets forth information concerning the changes in inventories and other own capitalized costs.

-Year ended Year ended

-December 31, December 31,

-1999 1998 1997 1999/1998 1998/199 7

-(millions of euro) (% change)

-Increase (decrease) in inventories of finished products and

-work in process and other own capitalized costs 947 990 1,514 (4.3) (34.5)
+Year ended December 31, Year ended December 31, 1999 1998 1997 (millions of euro) 1999/1998 1998/199 (% change) Increase (decrease) in inventories of finished products and work in process and other own capitalized costs 947 990 1,514 (4.3) (34.5)